NTPC to float tender for buying farm stubble

 The miniters also urged the startups to come forward to participate in domestic manufacturing of smart and prepaid electricity meters.

-Under Saubhagya scheme, all willing households in rural areas and poor families in urban areas are given free electricity connections.There are around 4 crore un-electrified households in the country and they are targeted for providing electricity connections by December 2018.
+Under the Saubhagya scheme, households in rural areas and poor families in urban areas are given free electricity connections.There are around 4 crore un-electrified households in the country and they are targeted for providing electricity connections by December 2018.